 Actually, it does.
 Children are regularly sacrificed on the altar of some ideology or other.
 And no, I’m not talking about the mythical satanic cults, or murderous snuff-parties allegedly attended by Queen Elizabeth and the pope.
 The latter is another story, and a pretty funny one.
 What I’m talking about is not funny at all.
 Here is a recent example.

-Eleven-year-old Makayla Sault, a First-Nations child from Ontario, died thismakayla month.
+Eleven-year-old Makayla Sault, a First-Nations child from Ontario, died this month.
 On the one hand, she was a victim of leukemia—on the other hand, a sacrifice to a perfect storm of ideologies.
 She suffered from a rare form of leukemia that is treatable with chemotherapy, with an estimated 80% chance of survival.
 Pretty good odds, if you take your medicine—but this child did not.
 Supported by her parents and community, Makayla withdrew from chemotherapy in favour of “traditional” treatments; the doctors who tried to take legal measures to keep her under medical care were turned down.
 She seemed better initially (which is the usual outcome of the induction phase of chemotherapy), then relapsed after several months, and died (which is the usual outcome of not following up with more chemotherapy.)
 Meantime, a second aboriginal child with leukemia, known only as JJ, is following closely in Makayla’s footsteps.

 So what were the ideological threads tied up in the death of Makayla Sault?